archivesunleashed/archivesunleashed.org/content/new-york/index.md

 * [Yankee Stadium](https://www.mlb.com/yankees/ballpark) - catch a game or tour!
 * [Brooklyn Bridge](https://www1.nyc.gov/html/dot/html/infrastructure/brooklyn-bridge.shtml) - you can view, walk [tips](https://freetoursbyfoot.com/walking-the-brooklyn-bridge/), or cycle this beautiful 136 year old landmark.
 * [Staten Island Ferry](https://www.siferry.com) - enjoy a beautiful ride along the New York Harbour.

-## **Schedule**

-Coming Soon!

-(For those that need a general timeline for travel planning, please note the event will run 9:00 - 5:00pm on Thursday and 9:00 - 4:40pm on Friday).

 <!---
 Datathon Page Outline: